-The main subject of this surah refers to a historic event.
-It is called “The elephant” referring to the birth year of the Prophet Muhammad (pbuh).
+It is called “The Elephant” which could be referring to the birth year of the Prophet Muhammad (ﷺ).
 It could also refer to Abraha (an Aksumite army general) who began a military expedition against the Quraysh of Mecca.
 He attacked Meccans while riding on an elephant.

-It is said Allah saved the Meccans from this force by sending a swarm of birds that pelted the invaders with clay stones and destroyed them.
-The entire army of Abraha was destroyed for attacking the Kaabah.
-This serves as a reminder and an example that Allah can save His house by destroying an army of 60,000 with elephants, through a flock of birds.
+Allah mentions in the Surah he saved the Meccans and the Kaaba by sending a swarm of birds that pelted the invaders with clay stones.
+The entire army of Abraha was destroyed for attacking the Kaaba.

 1. Have you not considered, [O Muhammad], how your Lord dealt with the companions of the elephant?